hazard-ready/disaster-preparedness/README.md

 Set up a virtual environment so that you can freely install python modules without worrying about overwriting globally installed versions.
 It's easy!

-1. `pip install virtualenv`
+1. `pip install virtualenv` (for python3, `pip3 install virtualenv`)
 2. Move to the project directory (e.g. `/Applications/MAMP/htdocs/cascadia`).
-3. `virtualenv venv –no-site-packages`  (doesn't need to be venv, just remember what you pick)
+3. `virtualenv venv –no-site-packages`  (doesn't need to be venv, just remember what you pick; for python3, do `virtualenv --python=python3 venv --no-site-packages`)
 4. Wait for things to happen.
 5. `source venv/bin/activate`  (type `deactivate` to leave)
-6. `pip install -r requirements.txt` to automatically install whatever we have in our requirements.txt.
+6. `pip install -r requirements.txt` or `pip3 install -r requirements.txt` to automatically install whatever we have in our requirements.txt.
   * If you are in python3+, the wsgi install will fail.
 But that's okay, because you won't need it in python3.
 Just remove it from your local copy of the text file.